invia-de/patty/README.md

 - add your own tests to the Component.test.js file
 - run your tests via `npm test`

-## build your components for consuming in other projects
+## build the bundles for consuming in other non react projects

+- create .js file inside src/build-files/
+- import all components you want your bundle to include
+- export them as one object
+- change the parameter given to the bundle command inside the package.json to match the filename from step 1
-- run `npm run transpile`
+- run `npm run bundle`

+## consume the components in non react apps

+- the .css and .js file created by the bundle command to your legacy app build pipeline or simply insert it inside your HTML
+- after the code is loaded mount your components via `_preactComponents.render<YOURCOMPONENTNAME>(props, container, callback)`
+- the variable name can be changed inside `./scripts/bundle.js:51:15`

 ## build styleguide for deployment